 Biography

-Dr Mark Coughlan is a Research Fellow in the iCRAG geohazards research spoke under the supervision of Dr Mike Long, working in conjunction with Gavin & Doherty Geosolutions Ltd. Mark graduated with a BSc in Geology from University College Cork in 2009.
+Dr Mark Coughlan graduated with a BSc in Geology from University College Cork in 2009.
 He completed his PhD in Marine Geology in 2014, also from University College Cork, having spent a one-year placement at the MARUM Centre, University of Bremen.
 Following his PhD, Mark spent three years working for renewable energy developers Gaelectric as a Project Manager in their Offshore Wind Section and as a Project Geologist on the Compressed Air Energy Storage (CAES) project at Islandmagee.
-His general research interests include:
+Since 2018, he has been at iCRAG, where he is currently a Funded Investigator.

 - Quaternary history of the NW European shelf: